Airlines

 [Note that the heading says to accelerate faster than the speed of light, which is acceptable physics - not to exceed the current unchallenged 99%C caveat.]

-It does this easily by first moving into neutral, where it can rotate freely without any resistance.
+It does this easily by first moving into neutral, where it can rotate freely without any resistance (load).
 In neutral the C-Drive is rotated upto 15,000 rpm or higher (e.g. 25,000 rpm @2 collisions per rotation*) .
-At this speed it will launch the 5.6 tonne vehicle with 172,700,000 kg-force which is the kinetic energy required to move it to C or 300,000 km, in one second.
+At this speed it will launch the 5.6 tonne vehicle with 172,700,000 kg-force which is the kinetic energy required to move it to C or 300,000 km, in 16.4 minutes.
 The math and physics shows the speed of light is not a big deal for C-Drives.

 It has thus far been the general belief that humanity will only travel at the speed of light when warp technology or some other exotic form of propulsion is invented.
 However, the velocity itself is not unobtainable, its not something we can only fantasize about achieving in some far off future that never seems to arrive, it can be done today.

 This means that theoretically Boss Drives can store enough kinetic energy to launch faster than the speed of light (Cxn) at lower rpm and achieve velocities that seemed out of reach only just recently.
-If you had a camera capable of taking images faster than the speed of light, that is, trillions of images per second, like that developed by Lund University in Sweden, what you would observe in those brief moments, is a vessel accelerating faster than the beam of light emerging from a torch.
-This means that a C-Drive can be classified as a "Warp Drive".
+If you had a camera capable of taking images faster than the speed of light, that is, trillions of images per second, like that developed by Lund University in Sweden, what you would observe in those brief moments, is a vessel accelerating like the beam of light emerging from a torch.
+The fact that it can reach the speed of light in a short space of time means that a C-Drive can be classified as a "Warp Drive".

 RPM arguments: For arguments that high rpms in the range of 25,000 and 15,000 are too high for materials to withstand, rpms can be scaled down using Boss Drives, that is, C-Drives with multiple collider arms.
 For instance a x16 arm Boss Drive achieves the same results of 25,000 rpm at lower rpm, e.g. at just 1,562 rpm.